Jump to:

 - mashed potatoes or Champ

-- potato salad (mayo-less works best)
+- potato salad (mayo-less works best) or roasted Yukon gold potatoes

 - steamed white rice

-- peas, green beans or asparagus
+- peas, green beans (haricot vert) or asparagus

 - all manner of green salads